open-tale/open-tale.github.io/_docs/05-challenges.md

 #### Damage regarding the number of targets

-* When attacking 2 enemies at the same time, the Disadvantage midifier should be applied;
+* When attacking 2 enemies at the same time, the Disadvantage modifier should be applied;

 * For 3 enemies or more, the Inferiority modifier should be applied;

 * Skills can only target one character at a time.

-#### Damage regarding the area of effect

-* Close-range attacks can be highly selective, meaning that the attacker can choose the exact targets within 1m;

-* Long-range attacks performed with Dexterity can only go in straight lines, hitting every enemy between the character and the target;

-* Long-range attacks performed with Energy can hit a target and, if intended, every enemy within a 1m range from it.

-* **Beware of friendly fire**

 ## 4.6.
 Using skills